nclarius/tile-gaps/README.md

 Extension for KDE's window manager to add space around windows snapped to a half or quarter of the screen.

-The size of the margins is configurable.
+The size of the padding is configurable.

 ![screenshot](screenshot.png)